ongardie/cubicle/README.md

 First, exit out of any running Cubicle environments.

+For Docker, kill the running Cubicle containers and remove the "cubicle-base" image.

-Assuming the same paths as above:
+Assuming the same paths as in the installation instructions above:

 ```sh
 rm -r ~/opt/cubicle/